andrewgasson/roguelike-7drl-2020/README.md

 ## Log
 - Day #1 was primarily about setting up the code in preparation for the gameplay mechanics.
 However, there really wasn't a "game" at this point.
 - Day #2 focused adding GUI state and rendering, cleaning the code architecture, and clarifying the gameplay (via private game design document based on gameplay.md in the document folder).
+- Day #3 focused on creating a proper main menu and pause menu, preparing for GUI prompts (also known as modals or dialogs in some systems), and changing game state to use a push and pop stack, rather than just a set, which is necessary for deep menu hierarchies, and retaining their state (for example: default game state <-> pause menu <-> setting menu <-> sub-setting menu).
+Also cleaned up the README.

 ## TODO
 - Menu